 Please use this identifier to cite or link to this item: https://hdl.handle.net/20.500.11851/8602

-Title: Can We Trust Undervolting in FPGA-Based Deep Learning Designs at Harsh Conditions?
+Title: Can We Trust Undervolting in Fpga-Based Deep Learning Designs at Harsh Conditions?

 Authors: Koc, Fahrettin